-As at 30 June 2020, the Council was assessing one complaint.
+As at 30 June 2021, the Council was assessing 4 open complaints.

-In 2019-20, consistent with previous years, all complaints were received from self-represented litigants facing difficulties navigating court processes.
+In 2020-21, consistent with previous years, most complaints were received from self-represented litigants facing difficulties navigating court processes.

-The small number of complaints received overall this year may be attributed to the impact COVID-19 has had on ACT court operations and the ACT community in general.
+The small number of complaints received this year may be attributed to the continued impact COVID-19 has had on ACT court operations and the ACT community in general.